General Protections

 An employer must not take 'adverse action' against an employee because that employee:

-1. has a workplace right;
+• Has a workplace right;

-2. has, or has not, exercised a workplace right; or
+• Has, or has not, exercised a workplace right; or

-3. proposes or proposes not to, or has at any time proposed or proposed not to, exercise a workplace right.
+• Proposes or proposes not to, or has at any time proposed or proposed not to, exercise a workplace right.

 An employee has a workplace right if the employee:

-• is entitled to the benefit of, or has a role or responsibility under, a workplace law, workplace instrument or order made by an industrial body;
+• Is entitled to the benefit of, or has a role or responsibility under, a workplace law, workplace instrument or order made by an industrial body;

-• is able to initiate, or participate in, a process or proceedings under a workplace law or workplace instrument; or
+• Is able to initiate, or participate in, a process or proceedings under a workplace law or workplace instrument; or

-• is able to make a complaint or enquiry:
+• Is able to make a complaint or enquiry:

-• to a person or body having the capacity under a workplace law to seek compliance with that law or a workplace instrument, or
+• To a person or body having the capacity under a workplace law to seek compliance with that law or a workplace instrument, or

-• in relation to his or her job.
+• In relation to his or her job.

 The following are some examples of circumstances where it is unlawful to terminate an employee's employment (or take other types of adverse against them), in breach of the general protections provisions relating to workplace rights: